Archive for the ‘Diversity at Dort’ Category

 In this oblation of Christ we consider two things: the manner of calling of men to the actuall participation of this sacrifice, and the benefit divers wayes redounding unto men by the same sacrifice.

-As for the manner, there is no mortall man, who cannot tmly and seriously bee called by the Ministers of the Gospell to the participation of remission of sinnes, and etemall life by this death of Christ.
+As for the manner, there is no mortall man, who cannot truly and seriously bee called by the Ministers of the Gospell to the participation of remission of sinnes, and eternall life by this death of Christ.
 Acts 13.
 33.28 39.
 Bee it knowne unto you that remission of sinnes is preached by Christ.
 John 3.
 17. He that beleeves not, is condemned, because he hath not beleeved in the Sonne of God.
 There is nothing false, nothing colourably fained in the Gospell, but whatsoever is offered or promised in it by the Ministers of the word, is after the same manner offered & [p.
 47] promised unto them by the Author of the Gospell.

 Read the rest of this entry »